Bharat9848/notes/loadBalancer.md

 ## proxy based
  - for cookie manipulation each time proxy will reject/ignore `Keep-Alive` connections.

+## What are the problems of global server load balancing.
+- If data is sharded then there are two solutions - we need to route traffic to appropriate datacenter server or we need to leverage globally distributed database.

 ## Rough

 - What is stunnel